cloudlinux/libcare/docs/libcare.rst

 --help, -h              display a short help,

 --update                just update the ``kpatches``.
-Useful when working on the kpatch tools
+Useful when working on the kpatch tools,
-                        themself,

 --clean                 invoke ``make clean`` before building,